ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: EXPERIMENT

 \subsection{Ablation Study}

 The main contributions of our proposed method are continuous-time model for motion compensation and GMM-based filter registration for LiDAR odometry.
 To investigate the effectiveness of each module, we conduct an ablation study with various settings.
-The experiments are performed on three sequences with different scanning patterns, including ZJU-M0, ZJU-H0 and hku\_park\_00.
+The experiments are performed on three sequences with different scanning patterns, including private `ZJU-M0', `ZJU-H0' and public `hku\_park\_00'.
+The private datasets are collected by ourselves, which are publicly available\footnote{https://github.com/kevin2431/ECTLO}.
 Table~\ref{tab:ablation} shows the end-to-end errors of different combinations.
-It can be observed that the continuous-time filter registration can significantly improve the odometry accuracy.
-Although continuous time module performs well on the easy sequences like ZJU-M0 and hku\_park\_00, it fails on the challenging ZJU-H0 sequence.
-Therefore, both continuous-time and GMM-based registration are essential to achieving the robust and accurate odometry results in various scenarios.
+It can be observed that the continuous-time filter registration significantly improves the odometry accuracy.
+Although continuous time module performs well on the easy sequences like `ZJU-M0' and `hku\_park\_00', it fails on the challenging `ZJU-H0' sequence.
+It can be concluded that both continuous-time and GMM-based registration are essential to achieving the robust and accurate odometry results in various scenarios.

+To fairly evaluate each module, we compute the ATE on three sequences of Hilti Dataset.
+Sequence `RPG Area' is in middle size indoor space.
+Sequence `Basement4' has low-speed motion in the structural environment and `Construction2' has fast motion in the complex outdoor large-scale scenario.
+Continuous-time filter registration achieves the lowest ATE in all sequences.